alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       The behavior of the material state can be adjusted from the Material Effects category on UDW.
 A key setting here is "Simulate Changing Material State Over Time".
 If that's enabled, then at runtime the material state will change over time based on the weather.
 For example, as it snows, material snow coverage will slowly increase.
 The time over which this happens for each type of weather can be found in the Material Effects category as well.

       If you instead disable Simulate Changing Material State Over Time, then the material state at runtime will come directly from the current weather state.
 So, for example, if you suddenly changed from Snow to Partly Cloudy, the material snow coverage would disappear instantly, because it's directly using the material snow coverage value from the Partly Cloudy weather state, which is 0.

-      There are also material functions included called Wet Weather Effects and Snow and Dust Weather Effects.
-These are included for legacy support only.
-In all cases where they might be used, I would recommend using the newer Surface Weather Effects function instead.

 -----
 SURFACE WEATHER EFFECTS